Skip Ribbon Commands

 Security and storage

-Schools should store student and parent or carer personal information securely and protect it from misuse, loss, unauthorised access, modification and disclosure, and in accordance with applicable privacy legislation and policies.
+Schools should store student and parent or guardian personal information securely and protect it from misuse, loss, unauthorised access, modification and disclosure, and in accordance with applicable privacy legislation and policies.
 This may mean a locked filing cabinet or cupboard within a locked room that is accessible only to persons authorised by the principal, or secure data storage with appropriate access controls for digital records.

 School copies of results should be held separately from collections of student work.
 Duplicate master records should also be stored separately.
 Information stored electronically on databases or portable storage devices should be kept securely and in such a way that it cannot be accessed by unauthorised persons.